Low-Mach-number limit for two-phase flows: Low-Mach number limit for one-phase flow

 The alternative way to derive the compressible Navier-Stokes equations in the small Mach number regime is to consider flows on varying time or spatial scale.
 This amounts to use a dimensional analysis, by rewriting the equations in their dimensionless form.
 One way to do it is by scaling each variable by its characteristic value (see \cite{klein2001asymptotic}).
 The other way is to use a change of independent variables (see \cite{alazard2006low}, \cite{lions1998incompressible}).
 This is the approach we take in the following development (for more details, see the introduction in \cite{lions1996mathematical}).\\

 We denote by $\eps$ the Mach number.
+In contrast with the usual physical scaling, where the Mach number appears explicitly in front of the pressure and viscous terms, we adopt a rescaling of time and space variables.
+This approach is asymptotically equivalent and corresponds to the same low-Mach-number regime.
+It allows us to avoid artificial $\eps$-dependent viscosity coefficients and simplifies the formal asymptotic expansion, while preserving the correct balance between inertial, viscous, and pressure forces.

-The incompressible limit is the limit where the speed of the fluid becomes negligible compared to the speed of sound.
-Thus we reset the flow speed to the scale by replacing $u$ with $\eps u^\eps$.
-A particle will move a distance of order $1/\eps$ during a time of order $1/\eps^2$, meaning that the relevant time scale is $1/\eps$.
-This is why we can use a change of variable like $t^\eps=\eps^2 t$ and $x^\eps = \eps x$, with $t^\eps$ and $x^\eps$ of order $1$ (see \cite{danchin2005low}).
-Thus, we scale $u$ and $\rho$ in the following way
+The incompressible limit corresponds to flow regimes in which the speed of the fluid becomes negligible compared to the speed of sound.
+In order to capture this low-Mach-number regime, we rescale the velocity by writing $u = \epsilon u^\epsilon$, where $u^\epsilon$ is of order one.
+Since the velocity is small, fluid particles move only over long time scales.
+More precisely, a particle travels a distance of order $1$ over a time scale of order $1/\epsilon$, and a distance of order $1/\epsilon$ over a time scale of order $1/\epsilon^2$, meaning that the relevant time scale is $1/\eps^2$.
+This shows that the relevant dynamics take place on large spatial and long temporal scales.
+For this reason, we introduce the rescaled variables